You are here: Home > Your visit > Patient leaflets > Surgery services > Dual procedure—gastroscopy and colonoscopy (West Mid)

 What happens to my medication?

-We will talk to you before you go home about any changes/additions to your medications
+We will talk to you before you go home about any changes/additions to your medications.

 After you go home

 You may experience bloating and abdominal discomfort for a few hours after the test.
 This is because of the air that is used to expand and inflate your stomach and bowel during the test.
-These symptoms are often relieved by the passing of wind.
+These symptoms are often relieved by passing wind.

 If you have had a polyp removed or a biopsy, you may experience a little bleeding from your back passage.